May 3, 2025

 Industry Comparison: Punctuality Rate

-A parcelLab analysis shows how delivery times are distributed across different brands:
+An analysis by parcelLab shows how delivery times are distributed among different brands:

 Delivery Status